Badri Pandey: Career

 After the success of Pancha Ratna, Pandey wrote songs for various movies.
 In 2018, he was given the opportunity to write a song for the Prasad movie.
 He wrote, "Banki Chari" which was a massive hit.
 He was able to bag the best lyricist of the year award with this song.

 Aside from this, Pandey has been contributing to Nepali Music Industry as the chairman of the Music Producer Association of Nepal since 10 November 2019.
 Pandey was also appointed as General Secretary of Music Royalty Collection Society of Nepal (MRCSN) after the general meeting held on 22 September 2021.

+He has been felicitated with dozens of honors, prizes and awards for being the song writing.
+He has received the 8th Bindabasini Music Award - 2017, as a good songwriter.
+7th National Rapti Music Award -2019 (Best Film Songwriter), Genius Music Award-2018 (Best Film Songwriter), Sagarmatha Music Award 2019 (Best Songwriter), National Brand Music Award 2020 (Best Film Songwriter), National Personality and Creator Honor 2021, National Songwriter Honor 2022, Senior Creator Honor 2022, Jayaprapti Kala Samman 2022 Including them he received Nepal Music and Fashion Award-2022 (Best Modern Songwriter), 13th Bindabasini Music Award (Best Lyricist) and has acted as a skilled judge in many competitions of music.
+The book written by Pandey My Hundred Songs has been published on 2022, which was released by famous screenwriter, lyricist and poet Javed Akhtar of Bollywood film industry.
+This book garnered buzz as a canvas of love.

+Lyricist B. Pandey received Nepal's highest civilian award 'Jansewa Shree Medal' from the Rt.
+Honorable President of Nepal Ram Chandra Poudel on 14 April 2023.